 MPCA has initiated work to prepare a Total Maximum Daily Load (TMDL) Report for mercury in the St. Louis River Watershed in Minnesota.
 Once completed and approved by USEPA, it will identify allocations for both point sources and non-point sources.
-Thereafter, entities with National Pollutant Discharge Elimination System (NPDES) permits with then be required to meet those allocation limits under the authority of the CWA.
+Thereafter, entities with National Pollutant Discharge Elimination System (NPDES) permits will then be required to meet those allocation limits under the authority of the CWA.
 This will contribute to further mercury reductions after the SLRAOC is delisted.

-Mgmt Action Project Name Project Description In-house/ Contractual Date to be Completed 1.01 Study PCB Fish Tissue concentrations Compare fish tissue PCB concentrations for selected fish species at reference locations to fish collected in the AOC.
-USEPA-GLTED and MPCA 2023 1.02a Study sources of mercury in fish tissue Use studies underway to demonstrate a contribution of legacy mercury to present-day methyl-mercury residues in biota.
+Mgmt Action Project Name Project Description In-house/ Contractual Date to be Completed 1.01 Study PCBs Fish Tissue concentrations Compare fish tissue PCBs concentrations for selected fish species at reference locations to fish collected in the AOC.
+USEPA-GLTED and MPCA 2023 1.02a Study sources of mercury in fish tissue Use studies underway to demonstrate a contribution of legacy mercury to present-day methylmercury residues in biota.
 GLRI funded projects (USGS, WDNR, MN/WI Sea Grant, FdL, MPCA, MN Power) 2023 1.02b Characterize fish for mercury Compare fish tissue mercury concentrations for selected fish species at a reference location to fish collected in the AOC.
 Include reservoirs in comparison.
-USEPA-GLTED & USGS to perform over multiple years 2023 1.03 Recovery Monitoring of Consumption Advice If fish tissue concentrations of Hg & PCBs are not in recovery as compared to reference sites, identify whether non- routine monitoring is needed to inform consumption advice.
-In-house MPCA and WDNR (supplemental monitoring to be determined) Ongoing through 2028 This BUI relies on remediation of sites contaminated with mercury and PCBs.
+USEPA-GLTED & USGS to perform over multiple years 2023 1.03 Recovery Monitoring of Consumption Advice If fish tissue concentrations of Hg & PCBs are not in recovery as compared to reference sites, identify whether non-routine monitoring is needed to inform consumption advice.
+USEPA-GLTED, USGS, MNDNR, WDNR 2029